maelstrom-software/maelstrom/website/content/blog/why-maelstrom/index.md

 <!-- more -->

-## Fast
+### Fast

 We believe that a developer should be able to run their tests quickly.

-When a developer is waiting for tests to run, they're not doing productive work, like writing code.
+When a developer is waiting for tests to run, they're not doing productive work -- namely writing code.
 On top of that, if tests take too long to run, the developer's mind starts to wander.
 They context switch to some other task and lose their state of flow.